 The documented workaround from community debugging: manually run Add-AppxPackage as the target user to install the MSIX package correctly for your account.
 It's a PowerShell command that most of Cowork's target audience (non-developers) would never discover on their own.

-As one developer debugging the issue put it perfectly: "Cowork is marketed at the people least equipped to debug it when it breaks."
+As one developer debugging the issue put it: "Cowork is marketed at the people least equipped to debug it when it breaks."

 If you've been running into similar infrastructure headaches with AI agents and want something that works out of the box, our comparison of self-hosted vs managed OpenClaw deployments covers why some teams are moving away from local setups entirely.